jitsi/docker-jitsi-meet/README.md

 * ``CONFIG=/opt/jitsi-meet-cfg`` - Volume where the configuration of all the containers will be stored.
+* ``DOCKER_HOST_ADDRESS=192.168.1.1`` - IP address of the host running Docker.
+See the "Running in a LAN environment" section for more details.
 * ``TZ=Europe/Amsterdam`` - System time zone.
 * ``XMPP_DOMAIN=meet.jitsi`` - Domain for the XMPP server.
 The default works fine, since the server is only accessible via the internal container network.